 - You make sure Baby always eats and sleeps – even when you can’t say the same about yourself

-That’s literal selflessness – Baby certainly eats way more often than you get around to, and her hunger and tiredness come first, which is a parent’s first and most important job – and you’re doing a great job with it.
+That’s literal selflessness – Baby certainly eats way more often than you get around to, and his hunger and tiredness come first, which is a parent’s first and most important job – and you’re doing a great job with it.

 - You’re there for Baby the second, third, fifth, twenty-fifth time around